 QUICK FACTS ABOUT PEPTO BISMOL FOR DOGS

-- Some brands have a different formulation, so do not treat the brands interchangeably.
+Some brands have different formulations, so do not treat the brands interchangeably.

 WILL PEPTO BISMOL MAKE MY DOG FEEL BETTER?

 Just like us, dogs can get diarrhea, indigestion, or an upset stomach.
 And, just like us, dogs can get relief by taking bismuth subsalicylate.
 Corrective Suspension is a brand formulated specifically for dogs, but dogs can also take the same off-the-shelf Pepto Bismol that we do.
 Just be careful to adjust the dose properly for your dog’s weight.

 WHEN DOGS SHOULD NOT TAKE PEPTO BISMOL

 Just because dogs, in general, can take Pepto Bismol doesn’t mean your dog should.
 Reasons for avoiding Pepto include:

 If your dog is allergic to one or more of the active ingredients

 Pregnant or nursing dogs should not take Pepto

 The dog has any of several canine bleeding disorders